blackmangoo/Nexium_Ammar_Assign2/README.md

 ## 📜 License

-This project is open-source and licensed under the **MIT License**.
+This project is not open-source.